Legalists are those who state

 In reaction to legalism some have turned to another way.

-Libertines live the way they want, regardless of the teaching of Christ,
+Libertines live the way they want, regardless of Christ's teaching,

-For the libertine, grace becomes license to live as they want and silence their conscience.
+For the libertine, grace becomes license to live as they want,

 In short, the libertine lives as if there is no God.